amitxv/PC-Tuning/docs/post-install.md

 - Download and install [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu).
 Only install the ``Open-Shell Menu``

+- Settings:

+    - General Behavior

+        - Check for Windows updates on shutdown - Disable

 - Windows 8 Only:

     - Open ``"C:\Program Files\Open-Shell\Start Menu Settings.lnk"``, enable ``Show all settings`` then navigate to the Windows 8 Settings section and set ``Disable active corners`` to ``All``